skomyshan/population_shifts/README.md

 ### Dashboard
 - As requested, we have included overviews of our potential storyboard in the Google Slides presentation for Segment 2.
-- For now, have copied all the six excels as data source.
+- For now, we have copied all the six excels as data sources.
 Have created placeholder Worksheets demonstrating correlations between:
 	* Inflation with Population
 	* Military Expenditure with Population
 	* Exports with Population
 	* Life Expectancy with Population
 	* GDP with Population
-- Since we have run the data using Machine Learning models now in segment 2, will be using that data further in next segment to create visualizations.
+- Since we have run the data using Machine Learning models now in segment 2, we will be using that data further in the next segment to create visualizations.
 - **Next Step(s)** shall be to create Dashboards and story highlighting correlation between these variables and changes in population differ from country to country using data in excel sheets and machine learning models.

 Link to Tableau Dashboard: https://tabsoft.co/388OwYf